jhpyle/docassemble/_docs/functions.md

-The following example results in a [ZIP file] called "Image files.zip" that contains an uploaded file and a folder called `assets` that contains two files from the "static" folder of the interview's [package].
+The following example results in a [ZIP file] called "Image files.zip" that contains an uploaded file and a folder called `assets` that contains two files from the "static" folder of the Steward's [package].

 {% include side-by-side.html demo="zip-file" %}